Is Chow Mein Healthy? Is Vegetable Chow Mein Healthy?

 • Factors to Consider: When including lo mein or chow mein in a weight loss plan, factors such as portion control, mindful eating, and overall dietary balance play a crucial role.

-Note: While chow mein or lo mein can be part of a weight loss plan, it is essential to combine it with regular exercise and an overall healthy lifestyle.
+While chow mein or lo mein can be part of a weight loss plan, it is essential to combine it with regular exercise and an overall healthy lifestyle.
 Consulting a healthcare professional or a registered dietitian can provide personalized guidance for weight management.

 Is chow mein fattening?